aws-samples/aws-do-ray/README.md

 ## Distributed Training Jobs
-Please read before submitting your distributed training jobs.
+Extra information for your distributed training jobs.
 1. From [Ray Documentation](https://docs.ray.io/en/latest/train/getting-started-pytorch.html), specifying a shared storage location (such as cloud storage or NFS) is optional for single-node clusters, but it is required for multi-node clusters.
 Using a local path will raise an error during checkpointing for multi-node clusters.
 This is why the [`./setup-dependencies.sh`](/Container-Root/ray/setup-dependencies.sh) script deploys an FSx for Lustre cluster.
 For other deployments, like S3 Mount point, please refer to the [`Deploy Scripts`](#deploy-scripts) section of the ReadMe.
 Once this is done, reference storage_path within RunConfig within the python training scripts as the path in your shared storage where you'd like to place your checkpoints, logs, and model artifacts.
-By default, it currently references your FSx for Lustre mount.
+By default, it currently references your newly provisioned FSx for Lustre mount.

 2. Within the python code provided, you can also set num_workers to an int (the number of ray workers you are using) and use_gpu to a boolean (True or False, default is set to True).
 Default is num_workers=2 and use_gpu=True.

 ## Create a RayCluster
-Within the [`/ray`](/Container-Root/ray/) directory, you will find the [`/RayCluster`](/Container-Root/ray/RayCluster/) directory.
+Within the [`/ray`](/Container-Root/ray/) directory, you will find the [`/RayCluster`](/Container-Root/ray/raycluster/) directory.
 Within this directory, you will find these scripts:
-- [`./raycluster-create.sh`](/Container-Root/ray/RayCluster/raycluster-create.sh) : this script creates the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml) file.
+- [`./raycluster-create.sh`](/Container-Root/ray/raycluster/raycluster-create.sh) : this script creates the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml) file.
-- [`./raycluster-delete.sh`](/Container-Root/ray/RayCluster/delete-cluster.sh) : this script deletes the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml) file.
+- [`./raycluster-delete.sh`](/Container-Root/ray/raycluster/delete-cluster.sh) : this script deletes the ray cluster specified in the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml) file.
+- [`./raycluster-pods.sh`](/Container-Root/ray/raycluster/raycluster-pods.sh) : this script allows you to see your currently running pods of your raycluster.
+- [`./raycluster-status.sh`](/Container-Root/ray/raycluster/raycluster-status.sh) : this script retrieves the status of your current raycluster.
 - Please run [`re`] to expose ray cluster to port :8265, and [`rh`] to stop expose.
-- [`./raycluster-config.sh`](/Container-Root/ray/RayCluster/raycluster-config.sh) : run this to edit the [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml), or simply open the [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml) in your favorite editor.
+- [`./raycluster-config.sh`](/Container-Root/ray/raycluster/raycluster-config.sh) : run this to edit the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml), or simply open the [`raycluster-template.yaml`](/Container-Root/ray/raycluster/raycluster-template.yaml) in your favorite editor.
 - [`raycluster-template.yaml`](/Container-Root/ray/RayCluster/raycluster-template.yaml) : a default ray cluster configuration with every option you can have in a ray cluster.
 "Batteries included but swappable and/or removable".
-- [`raycluster-template-autoscaler.yaml`](/Container-Root/ray/RayCluster/raycluster-template-autoscaler.yaml) : the same ray cluster configuration but with the ray autoscaler enabled.
+- [`raycluster-template-autoscaler.yaml`](/Container-Root/ray/raycluster/raycluster-template-autoscaler.yaml) : the same ray cluster configuration but with the ray autoscaler enabled.
-- [`./jobs/job-submit.sh`](/Container-Root/ray/RayCluster/jobs/job-submit.sh) : this script allows you to submit a Python Script for a job.
-You can put your code within the [`/jobs`](/Container-Root/ray/RayCluster/jobs/) section of the repo with a directory named after the script you want to execute, with that script within that directory.
+- [`./jobs/job-submit.sh <job>`](/Container-Root/ray/raycluster/jobs/job-submit.sh) : this script allows you to submit a Python Script for a job.
+You can put your code within the [`/jobs`](/Container-Root/ray/raycluster/jobs/) section of the repo with a directory named after the script you want to execute, with that script within that directory.
 Or you can submit it via file system that has your script that is attached to your ray pods.
-	- If your script is in the [`/jobs`](/Container-Root/ray/RayCluster/jobs/) folder, it will submit the ray job via the ray job submission SDK (dashboard must be exposed via [`re`](/Container-Root/ray/ops/ray-expose.sh)) or it will submit directly through the head pod.
+	- If your script is in the [`/jobs`](/Container-Root/ray/raycluster/jobs/) folder, it will submit the ray job via the ray job submission SDK (dashboard must be exposed via [`re`](/Container-Root/ray/ops/ray-expose.sh)) or it will submit directly through the head pod.
 Just run `./job-submit.sh <script name>`.
 Ex/ `./job-submit.sh dt-pytorch`.
 	- If your script is in a file system that is attached to your ray pods, it you must specify the directory that the script is in relative to your head pod.
 Run `./job-submit.sh <script name> <directory>`.
-Ex/ `./job-submit.sh dt-pytorch s3/code/dt-pytorch` where i have my dt-pytorch.py file in the directory s3/code/dt-pytorch.
+Ex/ `./job-submit.sh dt-pytorch fsx/code/dt-pytorch` where i have my dt-pytorch.py file in the directory fsx/code/dt-pytorch.

 ### RayCluster Template
 For everything you need to know about the details of a RayCluster configuration, please refer to the comments in the template, as well as this [doc](https://docs.ray.io/en/latest/cluster/kubernetes/user-guides/config.html).
 But as a quick reference, here are the main concepts in the template you should look at: